Letting States Decide Health Coverage Could Make It Harder To Buy

 One Aetna plan didn't cover most mental health or addiction services — important to moderate Republicans as well as Democrats concerned about fighting the opioid crisis.
 Another Aetna plan didn't cover any mental health treatment.
 A HealthNet plan didn't cover outpatient rehabilitative services.

-Before the ACA, most individual plans didn't include maternity coverage, either.
+Before the ACA, most individual plans didn't include maternity coverage either.

-The House replacement bill could make individual coverage for the chronically ill even more scarce than a few years ago because it retains an ACA rule that forces plans to accept members with preexisting illnesses, analysts say.
+The House replacement bill could make individual coverage for the chronically ill even more scarce than a few years ago because it retains an ACA rule that forces plans to accept members with pre-existing illnesses, analysts say.

-Before President Barack Obama's health overhaul, insurers could reject sick applicants or charge them higher premiums.
+Before President Barack Obama's health care overhaul, insurers could reject sick applicants or charge them higher premiums.

 Lacking that ability under the proposed Republican law but newly able to shrink benefits, insurers might be more tempted than ever to avoid covering expensive conditions.
 That way the sickest consumers wouldn't even bother to apply.